 If your TV Monitor has component video inputs, connect them to these outputs.
-If you select DVD, SAT or VID1, then any video signals going to the component inputs, will pass through to your TV monitor.
-Note that the OSD is not available from the component video outputs.
+If you select DVD, SAT or VID1, then any video signals going to the component inputs will pass through to your TV monitor.
+The TGIV can also up-convert composite video and S-video from the other inputs.